 We’re going to cover how to bounce back from a missed field goal or shanked punt in this article.

-There are a couple of things I could say that might help you guys out in terms of approaching a missed field goal or shanked punt in a more effective manner.
+There are a couple of things I would say that might help you guys out in terms of approaching a missed field goal or shanked punt in a more effective manner and bounce back.
 A really helpful tip that I learned early on was to just simply go 1 for 1.
 There’s no need to worry about the next 6 kicks or the ones that happened earlier or the one’s that are going to come because we don’t know what’s going to happen even seconds from now.

 Rather, what you can control is going 1 for 1.
 Go 1 for 1 every single time you step on the field.
 That’s all you gotta do.
 Don’t worry about the one before or the one after, anything other than right now.
 1 for 1.
 That’s it.

 In part with that, a lot of you might set goals for the year where you might want to go 7 for 10, 8 for 10, 9 for 10, or 10 for 10.
 I love that.
 I love having a goal for yourself.
 That’s huge.
 If you don’t do that, you should.

 But it should be mentioned that you should be realistic with your goals.
 So, you’d have a stretch goal of 9 for 10, but you should have a realistic goal like 7 for 10.
 So that if you, for some reason, don’t hit your real goal of 9 for 10, you’re not destroyed and shut down the rest of the season.
 That way you give yourself a good goal to shoot for and can bounce back throughout the season, and if you don’t hit it, you still have one that you actually were going for the whole time.

 So, your stretch goal is 9 for 10; your realistic goal is 7 for 10.
 It’s different for everybody.
 You could go 13 for 15; it doesn’t matter.

 Using meditation and breathing techniques to bounce back